MerginMaps/docs/src/manage/workspaces/index.md

 Users can be invited to a workspace as [members or guests](../permissions/).
 These users don't need to have their own subscription.

 ::: tip
 Want to read more about workspaces and why they were introduced to <MainPlatformName />?
-Visit our blog TODO-ADD-LINK.
+Visit [our blog](https://merginmaps.com/blog/introducing-workspaces).
 :::